dzianis-dashkevich/cv/readme.md

 #### Brightcove (acquired) - brightcove.com (Nov 2022 - Mar 2025)

 ##### Staff Software Engineer (Nov 2022 - Mar 2025, Los Angeles/New York)
-- Planned and led the development of Web/Smart TV SDK, written in TypeScript, enabling customers to implement media playback across traditional browsers and Smart TVs (Tizen and WebOS).
+- Planned and led the development of Web/Smart TV SDK, enabling customers to implement media playback across traditional browsers and Smart TVs (Tizen and WebOS).
-- Improved Brightcove Player time-to-first-frame metric by an average of 25%.
+- Improved Brightcove Player time-to-first-frame metric by 25%.
-- Proactively led live debugging sessions and ad-hoc technical meetings with enterprise clients, diagnosing complex issues in real time and driving rapid resolutions.
+- Proactively led live debugging sessions with enterprise clients, diagnosing complex issues in real time and driving rapid resolutions.
 - Delivered fixes for critical playback issues in a web media player powering over 4 billion streams per month that improved stream stability and preserved revenue for major B2B partners.
 - Delivered Google IMA DAI (SSAI) integration within the web player, fulfilling the requirement that was a deal-breaker for several enterprise clients, and directly enabling the closure of multiple high-value contracts.
 - Managed Player releases with a canary deployment strategy: A/B testing using in-house analytics piped into the Graphite/Grafana database to detect anomalies only present in production traffic.